BiBiServ/bibigrid/docs/CONFIGURATION_SCHEMA.md

   - ...

 # Services
 useMasterAsCompute: boolean [yes, "no"]             # Use master as compute instance, Default is no
 useMasterWithPublicIp: boolean ["yes", no]          # Usage of public IP.
 Default is yes
-useHostnames: boolean [yes, "no"]
+useHostnames: boolean [yes, "no"]                   # Use hostnames instead of ip adresses for ansible hosts file
+                                                    # Needs a working instance DNS resolution (!)

 useSpotInstances: boolean [yes, no]                 # Only usable with Google Compute and AWS, offered unused Instances

 # HPC Cluster Software